kashifm777/classifier_web_app/Readme.md

 # CLASSIFIER WEB APP

+You can view this app on Streamlit at: https://kashifm777-classifier-web-app-app-9fipl3.streamlit.app

 This is a streamlit repository for classification web apps.
 We depend on following libraries:

 * streamlit